kvelazco/Parstagram/README.md

 **Parstagram** is a photo sharing app similar to Instagram but using Parse as its backend.

-Time spent: **10** hours spent in total
+Time spent: **15** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can sign up to create a new account using Parse authentication.
+- [X] User can sign up to create a new account using Parse authentication.
-- [ ] User can log in and log out of his or her account.
+- [X] User can log in and log out of his or her account.
 - [X] The current signed in user is persisted across app restarts.
-- [ ] User can take a photo, add a caption, and post it to "Instagram".
+- [X] User can take a photo, add a caption, and post it to "Instagram".

 The following **optional** features are implemented: